ScootKit/scnx-docs/docs/scnx/guilds/plans.md

 will temporarily
 stop after their free plan ends, until they watch another ad.
 These are short 15-60s videos from advertisers.
 The advertiser you watch this advertisement from is then paying for your hosting costs.
 These Checkins need to happen every 7 days.
 You can also extend this time to 14 days by watching two Checkin-Ads at a time.
-You can watch these Video-Ads on your server's [pricing page](https://scnx.app/glink?page=pricing).
+You can watch these video ads on your server's [pricing page](https://scnx.app/glink?page=pricing).

 Please remember: There are no (and there never will be) third-party-ads in your Custom- or Modmail-Bots.
 The bots